Yura52/teaching/2018_hse_cpp_seminars/checklist.md

 ## Lambdas
 _When possible_ (there are very few cases when it's better to prefer opposite):
 - use `auto` in lambdas' signatures

+## Advanced topics
+_Always_ (don't even think of opposite):
+- use std::move with rvalue references, but `std::forward` with universal references